It was my birthday and I was craving some time with my kids.

 Being a great manager has everything to do with the relationships you build with your people.
 To foster a loyal, high-performing team requires that you invest in building relationships with each individual.

 Strong relationships require strong communication.
 Mastering the check-in conversation is the key to building better relationships with your people.
-And as a bonus, it will help you improve every other relationship in your life as well.

 I recently posted a video on my YouTube Channel outlining how to check-in effectively.
 You can visit that video by clicking on the video below.